-INDO-EUROPEAN LINGUISTICS - 25.
-Greek and Latin Words in Modern English-Study of the Greek and Latin roots of modern scientific vocabulary and of the origins and development of the English language.
-No foreign language required; recommended both for science and humanities students.
-(DR:H) 3 units, Spr (Devine) - 153.
+INDO-EUROPEAN LINGUISTICS 25.
+Greek and Latin Words in Medical Terminology-Study of the Greek and Latin roots of modern scientific vocabulary and of the origins and development of the English language.
+No foreign language required; recommended especially for pre-medical students.
+(DR:H) 3 units, Spr (Devine) MW 2:15 153.
 Introduction to Indo-European Linguistics-(Same as 253.)
-Prerequisite: some knowledge of one foreign language, preferably Latin, a Romance language, or ancient or modern Greek.
-(DR:H) 4 units, given 1981-82 221.
-Greek and Latin Phonetics.
-(DR:X) 5 units, Aut (Devine) 240, 241.
+Prerequisite: some knowledge of Latin.
+(DR:H) 4 units, Aut (Devine) 240, 241.
 Elementary Sanskrit.
-(DR:X) 3 units, given 1981-82 252.
-Greek and Latin Linguistics-Introduction to Greek and Latin linguistics.
-The emphasis is on a general understanding of those aspects of language analysis that are relevant to literary studies.
-(DR:X) 5 units, given 1981-82 253.
-Introduction to Indo-European Linguistics-(Same as Linguistics 249.)
-This course is recommended as an introduction to the scientific study of language, especially topics such as the relationship of writing to speech and the common origins of Latin, Greek, the Romance languages, and English.
-(DR:X) 5 units, given 1982-83 PROGRAM IN THE HISTORY OF SCIENCE The Classics Department participates in the History of Science Program.
+(DR:X) 3 units, given 1982-83 253.
+Introduction to Indo-European Linguistics-(Same as 153, with extra work for graduate credit.
+(DR:X) 5 units, Aut (Devine) PROGRAM IN THE HISTORY OF SCIENCE The Classics Department participates in the History of Science Program.
 For a description of the program see the section "History of Science Program" in this bulletin.
 138A,B. Introduction to Exact Sciences: Cosmology-A two-quarter sequence on the history of the exact sciences, with special emphasis on the field of cosmology.
-Primary interest will be in the technical aspects of the classical theories (Ptolemaic and Copernican), including mathematics, astronomy, physics, and chemical theory, but major attention will also be given to the more speculative aspects in natural philosophy and theology.
+Technical aspects of the classical theories (Ptolemaic and Copernican), including mathematics, astronomy, physics, and chemical theory, together with the more speculative aspects in natural philosophy and theology.
 138A.
-4 units, Aut (Knorr) MWF 11 plus section 138B.
-4 units, Win (Knorr) 238.
+4 units, Aut (Knorr) MWF 11 138B.
+4 units, Win (Knorr) MWF 11 238.
 Seminar in the History of Science.

-By arrangement (Knorr) 338.
+3 units, Spr (Knorr) TTh 10 338.
 Advanced Seminar in the History of Science.